Kamrup region: Borphukan's domain (1682-1820)

 After the Battle of Itakhuli (1682), the Ahom kingdom established control over Sarkar Kamrup, and it became the domain of the Borphukan, based in Guwahati.
 The region continued to be called Kamrup and its eastern and western boundaries were identical to the later British district.
 In addition to the Kamrup region, the Borphukan's domain included the additional region to the east up to Kaliabor.
 The Koch prince that oversaw Darrang, too, reported to the Borphukan.
 The Ahoms did not impose their administrative system fully over Kamrup, and the resultant pargana-based system was a mixed Mughal-Ahom system, in contrast to the Paik system in the rest of the kingdom in the east.

 Burmese empire (1821-1824)

 The region became part of the Burmese empire between 1821 and 1824.

 Colonial Kamrup (1833–1947)

 The region came under Burmese control in 1822.
 The British, in control over the region to the west of the Manas river since the transfer of Bengal in 1765, marched into Guwahati on 28 March 1824 at the beginning of the First Anglo-Burmese War and established administrative control by October.
 The Kamrup district that the British constituted in 1833/1836 was largely congruous to the Mughal Sarkar Kamrup of 1639.

 Modern Kamrup

 After Indian Independence in 1947, the Kamrup district maintained its form.
-The district was divided, beginning in 1983, and the original district is often called "Undivided Kamrup district".
+The district was divided, beginning in 1983, and the original district is occasionally called "Undivided Kamrup district".
 The Kamapitha, Sarkar Kamrup of 1639 and the Undivided Kamrup district from the Colonial as well as the Independent periods is today defined as the Kamrup.